jbrzusto/fleetsie/README.md

 - the script must be called `setup` and must be in a top-level directory called `fleetsie` on the USB disk
 - after switching to the top-level `fleetsie` directory on the disk, the script is run as root
 - if the script run is successful, `fleetsie.service` will disable itself.

+## ssh-tunnel service

+`fleetsie` uses ssh to connect devices to the fleet host.
+During provisioning, each device is assigned a unique set of ssh keys for logging into the fleet host, and a unique tunnel port number.
+The `ssh-tunnel` service will maintain a reverse tunnel from that port on the fleet host to its local ssh port (22).